 The goal of any business is to seek self-sufficient growth and so are the IT businesses.
 With the increasing technical needs, the IT industry is focusing on improvement for all type of internal processes such as – project management, strategic planning and implementation of resources.
 The backbone of an IT business is ‘project’.

 From business objectives to resource planning, roadmaps to budget allocation – the whole team focus on everything related to their project.
 Project managers and business analysts try day and night to find the successful project methodologies.
+And even construction industry has been heavily implementing project management methodologies and extensively using project management software for construction companies.

 In this post, we have tried to put forward top 10 project management methodologies.
 Let’s get started –